- Townshend newsletter

 Graph 1, low frequency response, shows how the arm-cartridge resonance peak is calmed to insignificance by the damping action of the trough assembly.

-Graph 2Graph 2 shows how rumble artifacts at around 8 Hz, caused by the arm/cartridge flapping around, are totally eliminated when the trough is introduced.
-Once you have experienced music played on a Rock Turntable with the trough, the thought of returning to a conventional turntable.
+Graph 2Graph 2 shows how rumble artefacts at around 8 Hz, caused by the arm/cartridge flapping around, are virtually eliminated when the trough is introduced.
+Once you have experienced music played on a Rock Turntable with the trough, the thought of returning to a conventional turntable is masochism!